HL7/fhir-saner/input/pagecontent/measure_group_ventilators.md

 #### Describe the Evaluation Criteria
 Name the criteria and give a description for what qualifies to to be included.
-The description is omitted for brevity (and exhuastion)[it will be added later](#todo).
-NOTE: The description **shall** be given in detail for each population and provide enough information for a competent human reader to correctly implement the computation.

 ```
  * with group[3].population[0].criteria do